 ● Bursitis: Bursitis is a painful swelling of a small sac of fluid called a bursa, which cushions and lubricates the areas surrounding tendons, ligaments, skin, muscles and bones.
 It is often caused by repeated movements, overuse or long periods of pressure on an area.

 ● Nerve compression syndromes such as carpal tunnel syndrome: Carpal tunnel syndrome is caused by pressure on the median nerve in your wrist causing numbness, tingling, and/or weakness.
 Other common nerve compression syndromes include cubital tunnel syndrome (compression of ulnar nerve), tarsal tunnel syndrome (compression of tibial nerve), and piriformis syndrome (compression of sciatic nerve).

 At Weill Cornell Medicine, our team offers the most advanced and comprehensive procedures to alleviate pain and restore function using non-surgical techniques, including:

-● Guided joint injections: Injections can be guided with ultrasound or fluoroscopy.
-These are minimally invasive treatments for ongoing and chronic joint pain.
-Using fluoroscopy — a continuous X-Ray image — or ultrasound imaging, your physician is able to inject an inflammation-reducing steroid and anesthetic with maximum accuracy.
+● Guided joint and tendon sheath injections: Injections can be guided with ultrasound or fluoroscopy.
+These are minimally invasive treatments for ongoing and chronic joint or tendon pain.
+Using fluoroscopy — X-Ray image — or ultrasound imaging, your physician is able to inject pain relieving medication with maximum accuracy.

 ● Ultrasound-guided peripheral nerve blocks: A nerve block is used to interrupt the signals traveling along a nerve for the purpose of pain relief.
 Ultrasound is used to precisely guide the injection of an anesthetic or corticosteroid onto or near the nerve.